 Pokemon Sword and Shield’s very own Legendary flagship finds itself at the top of our Fighting-type list.
 This loyal canine has 720 base stat total, which put it just below the nightmarish Mega Mewtwo X. Not only does Zamazenta have a whopping 130 Attack, it also has decent defensive stats (115) and speed (138).

-There you have it, 10 of the best Fighting-type Pokemon you should be using.
-Make sure you check out our Pokemon hub for all the latest news and updates.
+There you have it, 10 of the best and strongest Fighting-type Pokemon you should be using.